 Third, we believe we have helped to resolve a debate about which outcome measures should be used in education experiments.
 In theory informing experiments, outcome measures should be aligned with the constructs specified in the relevant theory.
 Calls for more distal, consequential outcome measures simply misunderstand why the research is being conducted.
 Researchers conducting theory informing experiments can help to avoid this misunderstanding by clearly stating their theory-informing goals.
 In directly decision informing experiments, standardised and consequential outcomes remain the ideal, in that they can be used to compare the benefits of alternative courses of action.
 However, recent empirical evidence shows that effect sizes on such outcomes are likely so small that experiments usually lack the statistical precision to make such comparisons anyway.
-Using outcome measures that are more aligned with the programmes being tested is therefore likely to result in more, not less informative experiments.
+Using outcome measures that are more aligned with the programmes being tested is therefore likely to result in more, not less statistically informative experiments.

-Rich nations have spent billions of pounds on experimental education research in the last twenty years, however much of it has proven uninformative (Lortie-Forgues & Inglis, 2020).
+Rich nations have spent billions of pounds on experimental education research in the last twenty years, however much of it has proven statistically uninformative (Lortie-Forgues & Inglis, 2020).
 We believe that experiments should continue to play an important role in education research, but only if the field makes significant changes in why, when and how experiments are conducted.
-Funders and researchers must now change their approach if they wish governments to continue supporting experimental research for the next twenty years and beyond.
+Funders and researchers have already started to make some of the changes that we propose, but we argue that further systematic changes in approach are needed if we want governments to continue supporting experimental research in education for the next twenty years and beyond.